-Definition: Distance between the bottom of the running surface of the ski and the ski boot sole.

-Related ISO Norm

-Specification Tolerances

-Description of measurement: For $h{BS}$ , the maximum rectangular distance from the running surface of the ski to the contact area between the bearing surface of Component D has to be considered.

-Accuracy class: DIN 862

-Measuring device: Caliper Creduction: 0.01mm

-Magguring value Graduation: 0.01mm

-documentation e.g. 49.25mm

-Additional Information Note: The overall standing height of the athlete is the sum of bearing surface height and thickness of the ski boot soles.
-However the overall height is not specified, instead the individual specifications for bearing surface height and thickness of the ski boot soles apply.
+Definition: Distance between the bo of the ski and the ski boo ottom of the running surface t sole.
+Related ISO Norm Specification Tolerances For h BS , the maximum rerunning surface of the ski the bearing surface of the surface of Component D Ski boot Ski boot nent D: Retention device Component B: Interface Component A: Alpine racing ski Description of measurement: Measuring device: Caliper Accuracy class: DIN 862 Graduation: 0.01mm Measuring value documentation e.g. 49.25mm Additional Information Note: The overall standing height of the athlete is the sum of bearing surface height and thickness of the ski boot soles.
+However, the overall height is not specified, instead the individual specifications for bearing surface height and thickness of the ski boot soles apply.